ryanstraits/ryanstraits.github.io/about.md

 * I was born in Northeast Ohio but now live in Kansas City.
 * My favorite TV show is and always will be MacGyver.
 * My favorite musician is Bruce Springsteen and there ain't no one bigger or badder than The Boss.
-* I still consider Seth Cohen [a fashion icon](https://twitter.com/ryanstraits/status/817788129298042886).
+* I still consider Seth Cohen <a href="https://twitter.com/ryanstraits/status/817788129298042886" target="_blank">a fashion icon</a>.
 * I'll take a chocolate chip cookie over a donut any day.
 * After spending 14 years in the realm of Mechanical Engineering, as of 2017 I switched my allegiances over to the dark side, Project Management.
-* I co-host a [podcast](http://www.sixthdegreepod.com), because it's 2018 and I'm a middle-aged white male, so why not?
+* I co-host a <a href="http://www.sixthdegreepod.com" target="_blank">podcast</a>, because it's 2018 and I'm a middle-aged white male, so why not?

 ![](/assets/images/DSC0526-small.jpg)

-I'm a husband to an all-around amazing [woman](http://www.jordanstraits.com) and a doting dad to two of the most fun kids this side of the Mississippi, so you're going to see that reflected in far too much of what I write about.
+I'm a husband to an all-around amazing <a href="http://www.jordanstraits.com" target="_blank">woman</a> and a doting dad to two of the most fun kids this side of the Mississippi, so you're going to see that reflected in far too much of what I write about.
 I'm going to go ahead and just pre-apologize for all the gushing and fawning right here to save myself the trouble later on.

 Lastly, I wear the glasses because my wife thinks they look cute, and when you're my age, that's about the closest you're going to get to feeling cool.